KMOX: Entercom/Audacy ownership

 On February 2, 2017, CBS Radio announced it would merge with Entercom.
-The merger was approved on November 9, 2017, and was consummated on the 17th.
+The merger was approved on November 9, 2017, and was consummated on November 17.
 The Entercom acquisition ended KMOX's 88 years of CBS ownership.

 KMOX held the distinction of holding the record for consecutive number one Arbitron ratings books in the United States.
 The station was consistently the top rated radio station in St. Louis since the ratings service began in 1972 until 2010, when WARH took over the top spot in the Arbs.
 KMOX remains the top rated AM station, consistently in the top ten in the Nielsen ratings for St. Louis.

-KMOX carried the Rush Limbaugh show weekdays for several decades.
+KMOX carried The Rush Limbaugh Show weekdays for several decades.
 The program was sometimes pre-empted by St. Louis Cardinals' afternoon baseball games.
 Limbaugh was one of the few non-local shows broadcast on the station.
-It is syndicated by Premiere Networks, a subsidiary of iHeartMedia.
-KMOX also carries two non-local shows overnight, "Our American Stories with Lee Habeeb" and "America in the Morning."
+It was syndicated by Premiere Networks, a subsidiary of iHeartMedia.
+KMOX also began carrying two non-local shows overnight, Our American Stories with Lee Habeeb and America in the Morning.
 Habeeb is a programmer with the Salem Radio Network.
 America in the Morning is supplied by Westwood One, a subsidiary of Cumulus Media.

-For the past 21 years, KMOX has hosted a holiday radio program, in which KMOX personalities perform an old-time radio show in front of a live audience.
+For the past 21 years, KMOX has hosted a holiday radio program every year.
+KMOX personalities perform an old-time radio show in front of a live audience.
+Some years, the script is from A Christmas Carol.